BalajiGeetha/BookManagementRestAssuredTestNgAuto/ReadMe.md

 #### 3.src/main/java contains

 ##### --Package-configFiles:
-i)configReader -- This classes contains method to read the config.properties file ii)tokenGeneration --  This classes contains tokengeneration , configure the properties. iii)configBasepath -- This classes contains basepath for all the API
+1. configReader -- This classes contains method to read the config.properties file
+2. tokenGeneration --  This classes contains tokengeneration , configure the properties.
+3. configBasepath -- This classes contains basepath for all the API

 ##### --Package-constants:
-i)constants -- This classes contains constants static string and integers
+1. constants -- This classes contains constants static string and integers

 ##### --Package-pojo:
-i)requestBodycreation -- This classes contains all the request body for BookManagement and UserAuthentication ii)requestBodycreationLogin -- This classes contains all the request body for Login iii)requestBodycreationSignUp -- This classes contains all the request body for Signup iv)requestBodyUpdate -- This classes contains all the request body for Update BookManagement
+* requestBodycreation -- This classes contains all the request body for BookManagement and UserAuthentication
+* requestBodycreationLogin -- This classes contains all the request body for Login
+* requestBodycreationSignUp -- This classes contains all the request body for Signup
+* requestBodyUpdate -- This classes contains all the request body for Update BookManagement

 #### 4.src/main/resources

-i)config.properties - this file contains path and keys ii)testNg.xml -- this xml file contains classes to run all test methods iii)expectedResponse.json -- this file contains expected response to compare against the actual response iv)token.txt -- this file contains token generated after login
+* config.properties - this file contains path and keys
+* testNg.xml -- this xml file contains classes to run all test methods
+* expectedResponse.json -- this file contains expected response to compare against the actual response
+* token.txt -- this file contains token generated after login

 #### 5.src/test/java

 ---package - tests
-i)BookManagementTest -- This class contains all the test methods for Book Management API ii)HealthCheckTest -- This class contains all the test methods for Health Check API iii)UserAuthenticationTest -- This class contains all the test methods for User Authentication API
+1. BookManagementTest -- This class contains all the test methods for Book Management API
+2. HealthCheckTest -- This class contains all the test methods for Health Check API
+3. UserAuthenticationTest -- This class contains all the test methods for User Authentication API

 #### i)BookManagementTest

 --Test Methods
-createBookDetails -- POST Method to create a new book a)verifyCreateBookDetails -- POST Method to verify the creation of a new book b)verifyCreateBookDetailsWithIncorrectPath -- POST Method to create a new book with incorrect path c)VerifyCreateBookDetailsWithIncorrectRequestBody  -- POST Method to create a new book with incorrect request body d)VerifyTheCreatedBookResponseWithExistingData -- POST Method to create a new book with existing data e)VerifyCreateBookDetailsWithMissingPath Parameters -- POST Method to create a new book with missing path parameters
+createBookDetails -- POST Method to create a new book
+* verifyCreateBookDetails -- POST Method to verify the creation of a new book
+* verifyCreateBookDetailsWithIncorrectPath -- POST Method to create a new book with incorrect path
+* verifyCreateBookDetailsWithIncorrectRequestBody  -- POST Method to create a new book with incorrect request body
+* verifyTheCreatedBookResponseWithExistingData -- POST Method to create a new book with existing data
+* verifyCreateBookDetailsWithMissingPath Parameters -- POST Method to create a new book with missing path parameters

 ##### deleteBookDetails -- DELETE Method to delete the book details by ID

-f)verifyDeleteNonExistingBookDetails -- DELETE Method to delete the non existing book details by ID g)verifyDeleteWithExistingBookDetails -- DELETE Method to delete the existing book details by ID h)verifyDeleteWithIncorrectPath -- DELETE Method to delete the book details with incorrect path
+* verifyDeleteNonExistingBookDetails -- DELETE Method to delete the non existing book details by ID
+* verifyDeleteWithExistingBookDetails -- DELETE Method to delete the existing book details by ID
+* verifyDeleteWithIncorrectPath -- DELETE Method to delete the book details with incorrect path

 ##### getBookDetails -- GET Method to get the book details by ID

-i)verifyBooksStatus -- GET Method to verify the status of the book details by ID j)VerifyBookCount -- GET Method to verify the count of the book details by ID k)verifyAllBooksDetails -- GET Method to get all the book details l)verifyGetSpecificBookDetails -- GET Method to get a specific book details by ID m)verifyAuthorNameOfBook -- GET Method to verify the author name of the book by ID n)verifyPublishedYearOfBook -- GET Method to verify the published year of the book by ID o)verifyBookSummaryOfBook -- GET Method to verify the book summary of the book by ID p)verifyIncorrectAuthorNameOfTheBook -- GET Method to verify the incorrect author name of the book by ID q)verifyGetBookDetailsWithInvalidID -- GET Method to get the book details with invalid ID r)VerifyGetBookDetailsWithIncorrectName -- GET Method to get the book details with incorrect namespace s)VerifyGetBookDetailsWithIncorrectSummary -- GET Method to get the book details with incorrect summary
+* verifyBooksStatus -- GET Method to verify the status of the book details by ID
+* VerifyBookCount -- GET Method to verify the count of the book details by ID
+* verifyAllBooksDetails -- GET Method to get all the book details
+* verifyGetSpecificBookDetails -- GET Method to get a specific book details by ID
+* verifyAuthorNameOfBook -- GET Method to verify the author name of the book by ID
+* verifyPublishedYearOfBook -- GET Method to verify the published year of the book by ID
+* verifyBookSummaryOfBook -- GET Method to verify the book summary of the book by ID
+* verifyIncorrectAuthorNameOfTheBook -- GET Method to verify the incorrect author name of the book by ID
+* verifyGetBookDetailsWithInvalidID -- GET Method to get the book details with invalid ID
+* verifyGetBookDetailsWithIncorrectName -- GET Method to get the book details with incorrect namespace
+* verifyGetBookDetailsWithIncorrectSummary -- GET Method to get the book details with incorrect summary

 ##### updateBookDetails -- PUT Method to update the book details by ID

-t)verifyUpdateBookDetails -- PUT Method to update the book details by ID u)verifyUpdateBookDetailsResponseWithNewData -- PUT Method to update the book details with new data by ID v)verifyUpdateBookDetailsWithInvalidID -- PUT Method to update the book details with invalid ID w)verifyUpdateBookDetailsIncorrectPath -- PUT Method to update the book details with incorrect path x)verifyUpdateBookDetailsIncorrectId -- PUT Method to update the book details with incorrect ID
+* verifyUpdateBookDetails -- PUT Method to update the book details by ID
+* verifyUpdateBookDetailsResponseWithNewData -- PUT Method to update the book details with new data by ID
+* verifyUpdateBookDetailsWithInvalidID -- PUT Method to update the book details with invalid ID
+* verifyUpdateBookDetailsIncorrectPath -- PUT Method to update the book details with incorrect path
+* verifyUpdateBookDetailsIncorrectId -- PUT Method to update the book details with incorrect ID

 #### ii)HealthCheck

 --Test Methods
-a)verifyHealthCheck -- GET Method to check the health of the API
+* verifyHealthCheck -- GET Method to check the health of the API

 #### iii)UserAuthentication